connectgb/CGB-Core/README.md

 |command |How to use the command + brief description + if the command is [prime](#Prime-Commands) |

 ## Claim
-Claim rewards (this command can only be ran only in the official server).
+Claim rewards (this command can only run only in the official server).

 #### usage: ~claim <mode>
 |Modes |  Description|